-The book introduces essential concepts and best practice in international sport marketing today and presents original case studies from around the world, looking at leagues, commercial sponsors, consumer behaviour, and the role of athletes and their representatives.
-It covers important topics from ‘place branding’ and experiential marketing to equipment manufacture and sports arenas, as well as the economic impact and regulation of sports events, the ‘financiarization’ and ‘vipization’ of sport, and marketing in the sport for development and peace sector.
+The book introduces essential concepts and best practice in international sport marketing today and presents original case studies from around the world, looking at leagues, commercial sponsors, consumer behavior, and the role of athletes and their representatives.
+It covers important topics from "place branding" and experiential marketing to equipment manufacture and sports arenas, as well as the economic impact and regulation of sports events, the "financiarization" and "vipization" of sport, and marketing in the sport for the development and peace sector.

 International Sport Marketing is essential reading for all students, scholars and practitioners working in sport marketing, especially those concerned with the globalization of the sports industry.